BoiseState/CS321-resources/examples/junit-shapes/README.md

 so that a developer can easily run them.
 They also provide nice documentation for that process.

-Intellij will even detect if you don't have the library downloaded, and will do it for you.
+Intellij will even detect if you don't have the JUnit library downloaded, and will do it for you.

 - [Intellij](https://www.jetbrains.com/help/idea/junit.html#intellij)